LIT-Protocol/docs/docs/sdk/wallets/quick-start.md

 });
 ```

+In the above example, we are configuring 2 properties:

+- `requestsPerDay` - How many requests can be sent in a 24 hour period.
+- `daysUntilUTCMidnightExpiration` - The number of days until the nft will expire. expiration will occur at `UTC Midnight` of the day specified.

+Once you mint your NFT you will be able to send X many requests per day where X is the number specified in `requestsPerDay`.
+Once the `Capacity Credit` is minted the `tokenId` can be used in delegation requests.

 ### Delegate usage to your PKP

-Once you have minted a Capacity Credits NFT, you can delegate usage of it to the PKP we minted earlier:
+Once you have minted a Capacity Credits NFT, you can delegate usage of it to the PKP we minted earlier.
+This will allow that PKP to make requests to the Lit network.

 ```jsx
 const { capacityDelegationAuthSig } =